 The shape for the 3D printed structure was created using the custom made software Choreographing Spaces (in Processing).
 We overlap the structural design on top of a map of the muscles of the back to align the modules with the muscular fascias we intend to stimulate through the soft friction with the rotation of the modules.

 A tactile shape display: for the shapes of the modules we wanted the sense of touch to be experienced.

 Video documentation of the complete process till now:

-FUTURE SKINS: READY FOR THE BETWEEN analyzes the friction between material and immaterial reality and the tension that it generates in the configuration of the structure of the prototypes.
+In the process we analyze the friction between material and immaterial reality and the tension that it generates in the configuration of the structure of the prototypes.
 Thinking about function in innovating structures by applying old and new techniques, we try not to forget the marketing of beauty.
 Integrating the 3 would be the true innovation, though is not easy.

 The aim of this design is to inform the public about the opportunities of integrating textile with other techniques not necessarily electronic to create a sense of touch, vibration, communication for self-awareness.
 In this accelerated world in which we are so focus on the tomorrow on the next big thing that we miss the present, this reactive 3D printed skin encourages one to be present in the here and now to feel.
 The wearer has the control of the data and the movement, which is the fundamental part for him to acknowledge his being here.

 Underneath the technology used, researched and the results, which could be labelled as wearables, fashion, technology innovation and methodologies, we realize we are all eventually working on the same question as so many other different fields do: